TikTok hero: Inspired by his sports idol, Stevo Ludwig uses social media to motivate others

-Stephen Ludwig struggles to walk across the street to his car most days, and it’s not because of the 9¼-inch lift attached to is left shoe.
+Stephen Ludwig struggles to walk across the street to his car most days, and it’s not because of the 9¼-inch lift attached to his left shoe.

 He just keeps getting recognized — and stopped — by fans when he steps outside.